Sorsnce/red-team/NetWars/Core NetWars Tournament 6.md

 Doesn't it seem strange that the lower half of the image is all white?
 There's got to be more information in this image.

-Use that brilliant mind of yours (and a hex editor) to correct what's off about this image and show a flag./
+Use that brilliant mind of yours (and a hex editor) to correct what's off about this image and show a flag.

 ### **A1.1 - 'NetWars{SimpleFileFormat}'**